zlocorp/Portable-VirtualBox/README.md

 More info is available at http://www.vbox.me/

+### Changes in this fork ###

+- Updated kernel to the latest version of VirtualBox.
+- Updated the old version of the included software.
+- Fixed the English and Russian languages, the others are removed.
+- Updated license to CC BY-NC-SA 4.0

 ### Building ###

 Please see here for information on how to build from source: [BUILDING](BUILDING.md).